nginxinc/nginx-amplify-doc/amplify-guide.md

 ## How NGINX Amplify Agent Works

 NGINX Amplify Agent is a compact application written in Python.
-Its role is to collect various metrics and metadata and send them securely to the backend storage.
+Its role is to collect various metrics and metadata and send them securely to the backend for storage and visualization.

 You will need to install the Amplify Agent on all hosts that you have to monitor.